Is your business or product about to reach an important anniversary?

 Throw a party.

-It’s easy to celebrate with an employee-only party on premises, but you may want to consider inviting clients and employees to something more celebratory in a special location.
+As we emerge from tight safety restrictions, is it time to plan an online or outdoor party?
+Consider inviting clients and employees to something more celebratory in a special location.
 Consider recognizing anniversaries within your anniversary; recognize employee and client loyalty with awards.
 Show a slide show of your scrapbook.
 Schedule the party to coincide with your actual anniversary date.
-Be sure to photograph the event and share the photos (web site, bulletin board, newsletter, press releases, etc.).
+Be sure to photograph the event and share the photos (website, newsletter, press releases, etc.).

 Give a few gifts.